Davlegbish/Dog-and-Cat-Classification/README.md

 **Challenges Encoutered**
-1. Slow pixel Extraction From Image: he procedure for retrieving pixel information from images is taking longer than expected.
-This was due high resolution from the images.
+1. Slow pixel Extraction From Image's:
+   The procedure for retrieving pixel information from images is taking longer than expected, due high resolution from the images.

 2. Slow Eposh Speed:
-   The duration for completing each training epoch is longer than anticipated.
-This was due to the  large dataset size and complex model architecture.
+   The duration for completing each training epoch is longer than anticipated, due to the  large dataset size and complex model architecture.